hertie-data-science-lab/ds01-infra/TODO/_TODO.md

 ### Container-stop
-- [ ] the current design problem: resource allocation happens at container create (assigned GPU/MIG) ==> if after a task/work is done, the user (unwisely) decides to keep the same container (but not running, just stopped), then it still has the same GPU/MIG ID allocated.
+- [x] the current design problem: resource allocation happens at container create (assigned GPU/MIG) ==> if after a task/work is done, the user (unwisely) decides to keep the same container (but not running, just stopped), then it still has the same GPU/MIG ID allocated.
 The problem is that that GPU/MIG may no longer be available (if keeping container around just to reload it another day).
 I.e. the resource availability landscape may have changed.
 This might lead to failure to re-start/re-run the container?
     - strategise the Refactor: What is best practice here in industry?
-    - one option: move resource allocation to the container start /stop stage? - this seems to be standard in SLURM / Kubernetes, but is quite a big refactor?
+    - one option: move resource allocation to the container start/stop stage? - this seems to be standard in SLURM / Kubernetes, but is quite a big refactor?
-        - another (perhaps complimentary option): force / automate / encourage removal of containers after a work task complete?
+        - another (perhaps alternative complimentary option): force / automate / encourage removal of containers after a work task complete?
             - e.g. at the end of the `container stop` GUI (give y/n option to call `container remove` with default=y)
             - e.g. as a crontab job (just as GPU is removed after 0.25h (resource yaml: `gpu_hold_after_stop: 0.25h `) -> automate container removal (add in `container_remove_after_stop`)after e.g. 0.5h of being stopped)
             - e.g. as a warning message when a user ties to restart an old container and (if resource no longer available) they get a resource allocation problem notification -> instructs them to remove container and recreate it.
             - or add in a --rm flag into the docker call? or does this stop it being interactive?
-        - SLURM / K8s?
+        - SLURM / K8s? (too big a refactor, perhaps in future)
-    - [ ] [once have resolved whether to allocate resources at start / stop] resolve this: it `container stop currently prints: "Stopping gracefully (timeout: 10s)..." -> is it actually stopping them properly? or is it timeout-ing.
+    - [x] [once have resolved whether to allocate resources at start / stop] resolve this: it `container stop currently prints: "Stopping gracefully (timeout: 10s)..." -> is it actually stopping them properly? or is it timeout-ing.
-        - add GPU release info messages (if that's what's happening?) because i thought it wasn't initially releaseing the gpu at stop, but then you look at ds01 dashboard and it seems ther are
+    - [x] add GPU release info messages (into container remove)
-        - similarly, for container start add gpu allocation message
+    - [x] similarly, for container start add gpu allocation message

 ### Container-cleanup
 - [x] container-cleanup → calls mlc-remove + GPU cleanup ==> need to check this GPU cleanup logic is safe!